bluedragon1228/stable-diffusion/README.md

 ## Building the Docker image

-Since the Stable Diffusion models are pretty large, you will need at least 8GB of system memory (not GPU VRAM) to build this image.
+In order to cache the models, you will need at least 32GB of CPU/system memory (not VRAM) due to the large size of the models.
+If you have less than 32GB of system memory, you can comment out or remove the code in the `Dockerfile` that caches the models.

-The image **CAN** be built on a `t3a.large` AWS EC2 instance which has 2 x vCPU and 8GB of system memory.
-It **CANNOT** be built on any instances with less memory, eg. `t3a.medium`.

 ```bash
 # Clone the repo